CamilaDuitama/decOM/README.md

 The `result_plot_sinks.pdf` and `result_plot_sinks.html` are static and interactive plots (respectively) for the proportions of source environments per sink.
 The `{s}_vector/` folder is the output of kmtricks filter + kmtricks aggregate.

-> **UNKOWNS IS A FEATURE IN DEVELOPMENT!**: The contribution of an unnknown source is a feature in development.
+> **UNKOWNS IS A FEATURE IN DEVELOPMENT!**: The contribution of an unknown source is a feature in development.
 For a more accurate assessment of the contamination proportions in a sample, please take into account the raw counts for Sediment/Soil, Skin, aOral, mOral.

 ## Usage